maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-How to construct an API query.md

 - "Why do we need APIs?"
 - "How APIs work?"
 objectives:
-- "Understand the need for an API."
+- "API documentation"
-- "Understand the main components of an API."
+- "Contruct API query"
 - "Familiarity using Library APIs."
 keypoints:
 - "An API is a way for two or more computer programs or components to communicate with each other."